 Some of these were a bit shocking…

-Any Nut butter that is made with a lot of oils in it should be consumed less often.
+Any Nut butter that is made with a lot of seed oils in it should be consumed less often.

 All oils should be limited.
-Oils cause a rapid flux of calories to the bloodstream that increases appetite.
+Oils causes a rapid flux of calories to the bloodstream that increases appetite.
 Oils as they are responsible for increasing appetite, lead to over-eating.
 If using avocado or olive oil, 1 tbs is enough when cooking.

 Pro – Contain anandamide which increases your ability to have sound sleep

 Con – They are acid-forming.
 However, it is also worth noting that your stomach already regulates the PH of food so that it can be broken down.

 In conclusion, proper nutrition can be confusing to understand when we are being bombarded with viewpoints from different sources.

 Follow these simple but effective rules for the least confusing benefit.

 1. Avoid a diet high in processed foods, refined sugars, and bad fats.

 2. Always check the labels for anything you are buying to verify how much sugar or saturated bad fat is in it.